opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/understanding-sensitivity.rst.txt

 ~~~~~~~~~

 A :meth:`flat_map<tmlt.analytics.query_builder.QueryBuilder.flat_map>` maps each
 input row to zero or more new rows.
-If we take the flat map example from
-input row to zero or more new rows.
-Consider the flat map example from
+Consider the example from
-:ref:`tutorial five <Simple transformations>` where each input row is mapped to up
+:ref:`tutorial five <flat-map-tutorial-5>`, where each input row is mapped to up
 to three new rows, using to the ``max_rows=3`` parameter.
 On a per-row basis, this operation might look like this:

 .. image:: ../images/flat_map_row_example.svg